F2 sorts out Compliance Requirements for you

 Next, we look at Annex II and see this:

-Note that although the equipment can be excluded from the scope of the LVD it must be in the scope of some other safety requirement in order to really be “out of scope”.
-However, this equipment is excluded even before we get to Annex II… because it operates from an input voltage lower than the scope of the LVD (per Article 1, paragraph 2).
+Note that although the equipment is not scope of the LVD per Annex II, it must be in the scope of some other safety requirement in order to really be “out of scope”… if you had to rely on Annex II for exclusion.
+And this equipment happens to be excluded even before we get to Annex II… because it operates from an input voltage lower than the scope of the LVD (per Article 1, paragraph 2) – DC products with a voltage lower than 50 DC are not in scope.

-In other words: if it is technically in the scope of the LVD and is also aeronautical equipment it can only be excluded from the LVD if it falls under the aeronautical regulation.
+In other words: if it is in the scope of the LVD and is also aeronautical equipment it can only be excluded from the LVD if it falls under the aeronautical regulation.
 You cannot exclude your equipment from the LVD because it’s aeronautical and then also exclude it from the aeronautical regulation.

 Now we look at the EMC Directive 2014/30/EU.
 See Article 2, Scope 1: